MohamedLEGH/phd_thesis/template/chapter/peertopeer.typ

 In contrast to hierarchical approaches, Ganesh, Kermarrec, and Massoulié introduced SCAMP @ganesh2003peer, one of the first fully decentralized peer-to-peer membership protocols designed for large-scale gossip-based systems.
 SCAMP abandons the assumption that nodes have access to a global membership list or even to the total number of participants, assumptions that are unrealistic in the presence of churn.
 Instead, each node maintains a partial view of the network, whose size remains logarithmic in the number of nodes, ensuring scalability and robustness.
 SCAMP relies on epidemic dissemination to propagate membership information and guarantees, with high probability, the strong atomicity property, meaning that a broadcast message eventually reaches all nodes.
 More precisely, if each node gossips to $log(n) + k$ peers on average, the probability of complete dissemination converges asymptotically to $e^(-e^-k)$.
 Membership dynamics are handled through explicit join and leave procedures.
 When a node joins the system, its identifier is disseminated through controlled random walks, and recipient nodes probabilistically decide whether to include it in their partial view, allowing the overlay to self-balance without any global coordination.
 Each node maintains both a partial view, representing its outgoing neighbor references, and an in-view list, corresponding to incoming references from other nodes.
 This distinction is exploited during graceful departures: when a node leaves, it informs its neighbors, which replace its identifier using the entries contained in its in-view list, preserving the desired average degree of the overlay.
 To cope with failures and churn, SCAMP incorporates heartbeat-based failure detection, lease mechanisms that periodically expire neighbor relationships, and re-subscription procedures for isolated nodes.
 An indirection mechanism with decreasing tokens further prevents overload and contributes to maintaining balanced partial views.

 Stavrou et al. introduced PROOFS @stavrou2004lightweight (P2P Randomized Overlays to Obviate Flash- crowd Symptoms), a lightweight protocol designed to cope with Internet flash crowds and sudden surges in demand for data in a network.
 PROOFS relies on the construction and continuous maintenance of a random overlay network through a shuffling mechanism, combined with a random-walk-based object lookup protocol.
-The shuffle operation consists of a periodic exchange of partial neighbor views between pairs of randomly selected peers: an initiating node selects a subset of its current neighbors (including itself) and sends this subset to a randomly chosen peer, which replies with a subset of its own partial view.
-Both nodes then update their local views by removing the exchanged entries and incorporating the received ones, thereby preserving a bounded view size while continuously randomizing the overlay.
 The authors provide theoretical guarantees showing that the resulting directed overlay exhibits strong resilience properties, including the ability to self-heal to avoid network partitions, ensuring eventual connectivity despite churn and failures.
+The shuffle operation consists of a periodic exchange of partial neighbor views between pairs of randomly selected peers: Each node stores a local peer list, called a *cache*, of fixed size $c$.
+Periodically, every $Delta$ time units, a node initiates a *shuffle operation* to refresh its view.
+The node first selects a random subset of $l$ peers from its cache and randomly chooses one peer $q$ from this subset as the shuffle partner.
+The chosen peer is removed from the subset, and the initiating node adds its own address to the subset.
+This subset is then sent to $q$.
+Upon receiving the shuffle request, $q$ replies with a randomly selected subset of its own cache.
+The initiating node removes its own address and any entries already in its cache from the received subset, preventing duplicates.
-In @PROOFS-example we give an example of a shuffling operation in the PROOFS protocol.
-Node 1 sends addresses {itself, 2, 3} to node 4.
+Finally, the cache is updated by incorporating the remaining entries, maintaining the cache size $c$.
+Repeated execution of this exchange continuously reshapes the overlay into a random directed graph, which underlies the robustness and self-healing properties of PROOFS.
+In @PROOFS-algorithm we give the pseudocode of the protocol and in @PROOFS-example we give an example of a shuffling operation.
+In this example, the Node 1 sends addresses {itself, 2, 3} to Node 4.
 Node 4 sends back {5,6,8}.
+After this operation, Node 1 removes from its cache the addresses of nodes 2,3 and 4, thus removing its connection to these nodes, and replaces them with the addresses received from Node 4 (addresses 5,6 and 8).
+Node 4 does the same, removing the connections of nodes 5, 6, 8 and replacing them with the addresses 1, 2 and 3.
+After this operation, the overlay remains connected, but the neighbor relationships have been updated according to the shuffle: the connection between Node 1 and Node 4 is now directed from Node 4 to Node 1.

+// an initiating node selects a subset of its current neighbors (including itself) and sends this subset to a randomly chosen peer, which replies with a subset of its own partial view.
+Both nodes then update their local views by removing the exchanged entries and incorporating the received ones, thereby preserving a bounded view size while continuously randomizing the overlay.

+#figure(
+pseudocode-list(booktabs: true)[
+  - initial peer list: *cache*
+  - cache size: *c*
+  - shuffle length: *l*
+  - node address: *p*
+  + *loop*
+    + wait($Delta$)
+    + subset $arrow.l$ selectRandomSubset(cache, l)
+    + cache.remove(subset)
+    + q $arrow.l$ selectRandom(subset)
+    + subset.remove(q)
+    + subset.add(p)
+    + send(q, subset)
+    + $"subset"_q$ $arrow.l$ receive(q)
+    + $"subset"_q$.remove(p)
+    + $"subset"_q$.removeAll(cache)
+    + cache.add($"subset"_q$)
+  ],
+  caption: [PROOFS algorithm.],
+) <PROOFS-algorithm>

 #figure(
   grid(